LEXUEYE/suricata/doc/userguide/configuration/multi-tenant.rst

 Unix socket runmode (pcap processing)
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-The Unix Socket ``pcap-file``  command is used to associate the tenant with
+The Unix Socket "pcap-file" command can be used to select the tenant
-the pcap:
+to inspect the pcap against:

 ::